o9qq/Celestria/README.md

 python3 celestria.py

 # 💡 Note:
 # More tokens = higher success rate.
-You can even use your own account’s token.
+You can even use your own account’s token which is NOT recommended since discord may rate limit your account or suspend it.

 # ⚠️ Disclaimer
 This project is open-source and for educational purposes only.
 Misuse may violate Discord's ToS.
 Use at your own risk.